Pitrified/snippet/photo-viewer/README.md

 ### photo_main.py
 * test performance of resize/zoom
 * some cli interface might be useful
+DONE
 * at least a base_path has to be passed to pwa

 ### photo_viewer_app.py

 ##### Layout selection
+* layouts are boring and error prone, some nested grid might help, but you need intermediate frames DONE
+* widgets already need to exist to be packed, the second photo_frame has to be created immediately?
+At the moment, yes
 * cycle through them, put code to build a layout in a function
-* widgets already need to exist to be packed, the second photo_frame has to be created immediately?

 ##### Photo selection
 * select input folder(s) at runtime, add all the complete paths to the list of pic to cycle through
 * select output folder at runtime
 * create (and backup existing) default output folder
-* how are changes in the input list sent to photo_frame(s)?
-* somewhere a dot to show wether or not the photo is in the selection
+* somewhere a dot to show wether or not the photo is in the selection DONE
+* how are changes in the input list sent to photo_frame(s)? quite easily, send just a list and update pointer

 #### UI